-I arrived in Christchurch, New Zealand, on February 21, 2020.
+I arrived in Christchurch, New Zealand, in February 2020.
 I had planned to stay for three to four weeks on my way around the world.
-Instead, I decided to wait out the pandemic here, and, almost 15 months later, I’ve learned a lot about the culture.
+Instead, I decided to wait out the pandemic and spent almost 2 years there.
+During that time, I learned a lot about the culture.

 Here are 17 things you should know before coming to this wonderful country.